renato-scuola/musicflow/README.md

 ## 🤝 Contributing

-1. Fork il progetto
+1. Fork the project
-2. Crea un feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit le modifiche (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push al branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Apri una Pull Request
+5. Open a Pull Request

-## 📄 Licenza
+## 📄 License

-Distribuito sotto licenza MIT.
-Vedi `LICENSE` per maggiori informazioni.
+Distributed under the MIT License.
+See `LICENSE` for more information.

 ## 🙏 Acknowledgments

-- Design ispirato a macOS e iOS
+- Design inspired by macOS and iOS
-- YouTube API per il contenuto musicale
+- YouTube API for musical content
-- Framer Motion per le animazioni
+- Framer Motion for animations
-- Tailwind CSS per il sistema di design
+- Tailwind CSS for design system